gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Whoa," Erileine said in awe.

 Razi smiled.
 "They will have tales to tell when they get home, I think."

 Erileine gaped.
 "Do you think they're Gifted?"

 "Ah?
-Oh, *la*, no, no, I just meant..."
-The bookster shook his head, amused.
+Oh, *la*, no, no, I just meant…" The bookster shook his head, amused.
 "No, I'm sure they're not.
 They would have asked for sanctuary by now if they were."

 "Oh."
 Other than Jack, and the condors, and a raccoon who had tried and failed to sell bad poetry in Forecastle the year before, Erileine had never met a Gifted animal.

 "Whoa!"
-She clutched the gunwale as the boat turned sharply---so sharply that even Razi lurched.
+She clutched the gunwale as the boat turned sharply–so sharply that even Razi lurched.
 "Look!" the magician pointed.
 "There, you see?"

 For a moment Erileine didn't understand what he was pointing at, but then the darkness on the face of the cliff resolved itself.
 It was